nathanbrakken/home_wrecker/README.md

+## Home Wrecker
 home_wrecker is a gem meant for load testing that utilizes siege https://www.joedog.org/siege-home/

-Make sure you have siege installed with `brew install siege` or some other flavor of install
+Make sure you have siege installed with `brew install siege` or some other flavor of install This is currently working with siege 3.0.7, ruby 2.0.1

 install the gem
 ```sh